 We produce original interdisciplinary research to provide evidence-based consulting services in support of decision-makers who have a stake in policy outcomes.

 Stating that there is a problem is often uncontroversial.
 But defining the problem - let alone the causal factors - is where it gets difficult.
 Using a systems thinking approach, supported by both qualitative and quantitative methods, BOTEC works with our clients to help clearly define policy problems in scope and context so clients can more efficiently solve them.

 Policies that restrict or compel certain behaviors among citizens should only be used when individual choices, social norms, and markets fail to protect public health and safety.
-BOTEC helps policymakers understand when they should exercise restraint and when they should act.
+BOTEC helps decision makers understand when they should exercise restraint and when they should act.

 Complex problems suggest many solutions.
-BOTEC uses a multidisciplinary approach, drawing on economists, sociologists, data scientists, public health experts, attorneys, and practitioners to frame all available policy options.
+BOTEC uses a multidisciplinary approach combining a team of economists, sociologists, data scientists, public health experts, attorneys, and practitioners to frame all available policy options.